eyeseast/moby-dick/chapters/021_chapter-19.md

 “What are you jabbering about, shipmate?” said I.

+“He’sgot enough, though, to make up for all deficiencies of that sort in other chaps,” abruptly said the stranger, placing a nervous emphasis upon the wordhe.

 “Queequeg,” said I, “let’s go; this fellow has broken loose from somewhere; he’s talking about something and somebody we don’t know.”

 “Stop!” cried the stranger.
 “Ye said true—ye hav’n’t seen Old Thunder yet, have ye?”